London Air Travel » British Airways » BA100 »

 Many have been updated since first published.

 Today, it is the most important market for BA.
-Aside from economic and cultural links between the UK and the US, BA has geography on its side as Heathrow is well positioned to pick up connecting traffic from mainland Europe.
+Aside from economic and cultural links between the UK and the US, BA has geography on its side as Heathrow is positioned to pick up connecting traffic from mainland Europe.

 However, it took BA a long time to secure a US transatlantic partner which is vital for offering connections and assisting with the distribution of flights in the local US markets.